openhsr/LaTeX-Workshop/README.md

 ## License
 ```
-Open\HSR-LaTeX-Workshop (c) by Naoki Pross
+Open\OST-LaTeX-Workshop (c) by Naoki Pross

-Open\HSR-LaTeX-Workshop is licensed under a
+Open\OST-LaTeX-Workshop is licensed under a
 Creative Commons Attribution-ShareAlike 4.0 Unported License.

 You should have received a copy of the license along with this